brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 excerpt: "I've just setup this blog using an S3 bucket as the origin server, CloudFront as my CDN, and SSL for under $10.
 Since there were so many articles to read along the way, I'm gathering up what worked for me all in one place."
 category: aws
 ---

-I've just setup this blog using an S3 bucket as the origin server, CloudFront as my CDN, and SSL for under $10.
-Since there were so many articles to read along the way, I'm gathering up what worked for me all in one place.
+I setup this blog using S3 as the origin server, CloudFront as my CDN, and HTTPS for roughly $10.
+Since there were so many articles to read along the way, I've gathered up what worked for me here.

-I'll assume you're already using Jekyll or another static site generator to create HTML files that you want hosted on S3 instead of Github pages (which are awesome if you don't want to use SSL).

-Throughout this tutorial I'll use the domain name of this blog to help you understand what files are what as we go.
+## Step 0: Background & Assumptions

-_**UPDATE**: CloudFront now offers HTTPS at no additional charge in certain situations.
-CloudFront takes advantage of an extension to the TLS protocol called Server Name Indication ("SNI").
-SNI allows servers on a single IPv4 address to serve HTTPS content for multiple domains.
+CloudFront offers HTTPS at no additional charge in certain situations.
+CloudFront takes advantage of an extension to the TLS protocol called Server Name Indication ("SNI"), which allows servers on a single IPv4 address to serve multiple domains over HTTPS.
 It's a huge cost savings for Amazon, and they've decided to pass on the savings to you.
-Pay attention to step 5 below to take advantage of SNI._
+Pay attention to step 5 below to take advantage of SNI.
+You'll still have to buy your own SSL certificate.

+I'll assume you're already using Jekyll or another static site generator to create HTML files that you plan to host on S3.
+Throughout this tutorial I'll use the domain name of this blog to help you understand.
+You'll want to replace "bryce.fisher-fleig.org" with your domain name anywhere you see it below.

 ## Step 1: Create an S3 Bucket